-More than a simple update of the Mirages intended to make them last beyond 2030, the mid-life renovation (RMV) of the Mirage 2000D also aims to provide them with new offensive capabilities in order to compensate for the recent withdrawal of the last Mirage F1 and that, next, of the last Mirage 2000C.
-Between a new air-to-air missile and new air-to-ground guided weapons capabilities, the Mirage 2000D RMV should thus acquire for the first time a rudimentary but still essential capacity: that of firing a cannon.
-However, Dassault Aviation has recently announced that it has completed the integration and validation tests for this new weapon, as Laurent Lagneau recalls from the Opex360 site.
+More than a simple update of the Mirage intended to make them last beyond 2030, the mid-life renovation (RMV) of the Mirage 2000D also aims to equip them with new offensive capabilities to compensate for the recent withdrawal of the latter.
+Mirage F1 and the next one of the latest Mirage 2000C.
+Between a new air-to-air missile and new capabilities in air-to-ground guided weapons, the Mirage 2000D RMV should thus acquire for the first time a rudimentary but still essential capability: that of firing a cannon.
+However, Dassault Aviation would have recently announced that it has completed integration and validation tests for this new weapon, as Laurent Lagneau recalls from the Opex360 site.

 The rest of this article is for subscribers only

 Every day, at least one article is published on Meta-Defense with a free access from 24 to 48 hours.
 3 articles for free consultation are also available in the "Articles not to be missed" section.
 The other articles are reserved for subscribers.
 Articles published in the "Watch" section are reserved for professional subscribers.